nose-devs/nose/doc/contributing.rst

 Issues affecting nose3 should likewise be reported at the bitbucket site, not at google code.

-nose3 hosting may move to google code at some future date, when or if google code supports bitbucket-style forking.
+nose3 hosting may move to google code at some future date, when google code supports bitbucket-style forking.

 I have a great idea for a plugin...